Dhananjay-JSR/tailwind-react-project/README.md

-# Reason Clone Suing React and Tailwind as per demand
+# Reason Clone Using React and Tailwind as per demand

 Dependency Used :- React , Tailwind , Fontawesome
 Hooks Used :- Custom Create ( ScrollBarHook)